dberga/iquaflow-qmr-loss/README.md

 # Eurecat's Development repo

-We will use this repo for research development.
+We will use this repo for research and development.

 ## Contents